- EdD, Curriculum & Instruction, Bob Jones University

 - Teaching Natural Science (9-12) (Ed 344)

-Brad graduated from Bob Jones University in 1985 with a BS in science education.
-After three years of teaching secondary science, math, and Bible in a Christian school and the completion of a master’s degree in biology education at the Citadel in Charleston, SC, he moved into the world of museum and zoo education.
-For fifteen years he had opportunities to communicate with audiences on various levels, while creating programs that addressed all aspects of the living world.
-Brad served as director of education at Brookgreen Gardens, a botanical garden and wildlife park in Murrells Inlet, SC, and then at Sedgwick County Zoo in Wichita, KS.
-While there, he served as the zoo liaison to a cooperative Zoo Science BS degree program with Friends University where he also taught as an adjunct college instructor.
+After college, I spent three years teaching secondary science, math, and Bible in a Christian school, and during that time, completed a master’s degree in biology education at the Citadel in Charleston, SC.
+Shortly after this, I moved into the world of museum and zoo education.
+For fifteen years I had opportunities to communicate with audiences on various levels, while creating programs that addressed all aspects of the living world.
+My career took me from Brookgreen Gardens, a botanical garden and wildlife park in Murrells Inlet, SC, to the Sedgwick County Zoo in Wichita, KS.
+While there, I served as the zoo liaison to a cooperative Zoo Science BS degree program with Friends University and also taught as an adjunct college instructor.

-In 2003 Brad joined BJU Press as a science author where he contributed to various projects, especially those in chemistry and the life sciences on the secondary level.
-He is the co-author of the 3rd editions of Biology, Life Science, and Chemistry and the 4th ed. of Biology from BJU Press.
-In 2010 he was promoted to Manager of Secondary Writers.
-He earned an Ed.D. in Curriculum and Instruction at BJU in 2012.
-Around that time he began to help with the supervision of student teachers and has taught Ed 374, Teaching Natural Science, since 2013.
-In 2016 he moved to a full-time faculty position in the School of Education.
-He is currently an associate professor in the Teacher Education Division and coordinator for the Science Education program.
+In 2003 I moved back to South Carolina and joined BJU Press as a science author where I contributed to various projects, especially those in chemistry and the life sciences on the secondary level.
+I co-authored the 3rd editions of Biology, Life Science, and Chemistry and the 4th ed. of Biology from BJU Press.
+In 2010 I was promoted to Manager of Secondary Writers.
+I completed an Ed.D. in Curriculum and Instruction at BJU in 2012.
+Around that time I also began to help with the supervision of student teachers and have taught Ed 374, Teaching Natural Science, since 2013.
+In 2016 I moved to a full-time faculty position in the School of Education where I am currently Director of Assessment and Accreditation and an associate professor in the Teacher Education Division and coordinator and advisor for the Science Education program.
+I teach several upper-level methods courses on the undergraduate level and three graduate-level courses through SCOPE.
+My particular areas of interest are assessment and research.

-Brad serves in the music and adult teaching ministries at Suber Road Baptist Church in Greer, SC.
-For exercise, he enjoys hiking and running.
-His special science interests include insects, reptiles, carnivorous plants, and vegetable gardening—but not usually in combination!
-His wife Cheryl is also a science educator, and their two grown daughters are also involved in education.
+Away from campus, I serve in both the music and adult teaching ministries at Suber Road Baptist Church in Greer, SC.
+For exercise, I enjoy hiking and running.
+My wife Cheryl is also a science educator, and our two grown daughters also earned education degrees.
+We have four grandchildren.